pergolafabio/Hikvision-Addons/README.md

 ## [Use Asterisk as Indoor extension](asterisk/asterisk.as.indoor.md)

-__NOTE__: This is not an add-on, just an alternate way to setup Asterisk without setting up SIP on the devices!
+__NOTE__: This is not an app, just an alternate way to setup Asterisk without setting up SIP on the devices!

 ## [Use Advanced Card (Lovelace) with Two Audio Support](advanced_card/twowayaudio.with.advanced.camera.card.md)

-__NOTE__: This is not an add-on, just an alternate way to answers calls using Home Assistant with Two Way Audio ISAPI support!
+__NOTE__: This is not an app, just an alternate way to answers calls using Home Assistant with Two Way Audio ISAPI support!

 ## Donations
  Like my work?
 You can always [send me a donation](https://paypal.me/pergolafabio).